Xt-Editor/Xt-Editor-Xt-Core/doc/markdown/IDEAS.md

 , and if there's no server available, launch, wait for a `READY` signal, and then start the frontend.

-xtensis-core should have API's to deal with everyday tasks.
+Xt-core should have API's to deal with everyday tasks.

 ## Addons

 ## Permission model

-Like the Android's permissions model, I have been toying with the idea of permissions for xtensis.
+Like the Android's permissions model, I have been toying with the idea of permissions for Xt.

 The permissions model would be along the lines of this:

 (This is *not* a definitive list yet)

-- `xtensis.permissions.buffers.read_buffer`
+- `Xt.permissions.buffers.read_buffer`
   Arguments: `buffer_id`

    This permission grants access to read a buffer's contents.
    At the time of writing, this does *not* grant read access on a per-line basis, but that would be something to look into in future.

-- `xtensis.permissions.buffers.line_range_read`
+- `Xt.permissions.buffers.line_range_read`
   Arguments: `line_begin`, `line_end`

   This would allow 'ranges' of lines to be read by the text editor.

-- `xtensis.permissions.buffers.edit_buffer`
+- `Xt.permissions.buffers.edit_buffer`
   Arguments: `buffer_id`

   This permission grants access to edit a buffer's contents.